New Zealand National Front: Later activity

 In 1989 Anton Foljambe sought to revive the Frontline title for his "Conservative Front" grouping.
 This led to the reformation of the NZNF with Foljambe as leader.
 It published a magazine, edited by Foljambe, called Viewpoint.
 Foljambe resigned as leader in 1997 and established the rival National Democrats Party in 1999.
-Kyle Chapman, who has said he was interested in right-wing politics since the age of 12, then led the party until resigning as leader in 2005.
+Kyle Chapman, who said he had been interested in right-wing politics since the age of 12, then led the party until he resigned as leader in 2005.
 Bolton rejoined the party in 2004.
 From 2008, Colin Ansell led the group.
 Ansell stated that the group was to be a "broad spectrum nationalist movement" with a "strong view on immigration".

 On 23 October 2004, the National Front held a protest in Wellington to support retaining the current New Zealand flag, which was attended by an estimated 45 people.
 An 800-strong counter-demonstration was organised by the MultiCultural Aotearoa coalition and anarchists to expose the sympathies of the National Front.
 According to The New Zealand Herald, Chapman complained the following day of "insufficient police protection".
 This "Flag Day Rally" has now become an annual event, with NF members and protesters squaring off outside parliament.

 In October 2017, a handful of National Front members protested outside Parliament.
 They were met by "a sea" of counter-protesters.
 Fights came close to breaking out and police attended the event.

 After the Christchurch mosque shootings of 2019, the National Front like other far-right groups "publicly shut up shop" and largely went underground.
 An RNZ documentary of April 2019 described them as "the old guard of the far-right" in comparison to new movements with more sophisticated networks and use of technology.

 As a political party

-The National Front has described itself to be a political party, such as in 2010.
+The National Front has described itself as a political party, in 2010.
 Leader Kyle Chapman contested the 2004 Christchurch mayoral election, receiving 1,665 votes (1.9%) and coming fifth out of ten candidates.
 In a blog post, then-former-leader Kyle Chapman declared the National Front would be joining with the National Democrats and another international organisation, the 'New Right' to contest the 2008 election under the name "Nationalist Alliance".
 This did not occur; no candidates contested the 2008 election under that name.